 - Haus Amberg Shepherds (California and Virginia)

 On the other hand, there are also adoption websites to visit in case you are interested in adopting a GSD-Husky puppy.
 Check out Arctic Rescue (Utah), Husky House (New Jersey), or Westside German Shepherd Rescue (Los Angeles) for information on adopting

 Is the German Shepherd Husky mix the right dog for you?

-If you are searching for a friendly, high-energy dog to be your faithful companion for years to come, then the Gerberian Shepsky is undoubtedly a good fit for you.
+If you are searching for a friendly, high-energy dog to be your faithful canine buddy for years to come, then the Gerberian Shepsky is undoubtedly a good fit for you.

 Do you think this dog is worth the effort?
-Comment down below if you’ve had experiences with a Gerberian Shepsky before.
+Comment down below if you’ve had experiences with a Gerberian Shepsky.